 The Ratlines: Post-war escape networks for Nazis and fascists – with the complicity of the Catholic Church

-16 minute read comments
+16 minute read see also thread comments

 The Ratlines were clandestine escape routes established after World War II to facilitate the flight of high-ranking Nazi officials, collaborators, and other war criminals from Europe.
 These networks allowed some of history’s most notorious figures, responsible for orchestrating the Holocaust and other atrocities, to evade justice.
 Operating in the shadowy aftermath of the war, the Ratlines exposed a complex interplay of geopolitical interests, ideological sympathies, and institutional complicity.
 In this post, we briefly explore the origins, key figures, and ethical implications of the Ratlines, focusing on the controversial role of the Catholic Church in enabling these escapes.